justindallen82/NetWatcher2/README.md

 ### Custom logging

-It's also possibile to log the NetWatcher activity into a file.
+It's also possibile to log the NetWatcher2 activity into a file.

-Other than knowing what happend when we weren't at the computer, the use of this feature combined with a Dropbox-like service makes it very easy to monitor torrents status without having to access the web-interface.
+Other than knowing what happened when we weren't at the computer, the use of this feature combined with a Dropbox-like service makes it very easy to monitor torrents status without having to access the web-interface.
 To support this combined usage the log extension is `.txt`.